dataforseo/TypeScriptClient/docs/classes/BusinessDataGoogleReviewsTaskPostRequestInfo.md

-full name of search engine language required field if you don’t specify language_code if you use this field, you don’t need to specify language_code you can receive the list of available languages with language_name by making a separate request to https://api.dataforseo.com/v3/business_data/google/languages
+full name of search engine language required field if you don’t specify language_code if you use this field, you don’t need to specify language_code you can receive the list of available languages with language_name by making a separate request to the https://api.dataforseo.com/v3/business_data/google/languages
 example:
 English